equinor/radix-public-site/public-site/site/docs/topic-docker/index.md

- **USER <USER_ID>** command near the end of the Dockerfile specifies which user to run as, this **must** be the ID of the user, not the name.
-This is to ensure that kubernetes can verify the container is running as a non-root user.
+ **USER <USER_ID>** command specifies which user to run as, this **must** be the ID of the user, not the name.
+This will ensure that Kubernetes can verify that the container is running as a non-root user.

 > You may experience error messages regarding user already exists.
-In these cases you can modify the ID of your user, or use the existing user.
+In these cases you can select to use another ID or use the ID of the existing user.

 > There are many great articles on securing docker images.
 See [this](https://www.wintellect.com/security-best-practices-for-docker-images/) list for best practices.